-- Mr. Fanservice: Introduced to us with a Shirtless Scene, and runs around shirtless in prison during his section of Chapters.
+- Mr. Fanservice: Introduced to us with a Shirtless Scene, and spends his first chapter and a part of the second shirtless in Chapters.

 - My Country, Right or Wrong:

-- Begins to question his empire's crusade towards the end of the game.
+- Begins to question his empire's crusade towards the end of Dreamfall.

 - By Dreamfall Chapters he does, in his own words, no longer believe that whatever the Azadi is doing in Marcuria is "the divine will of the Goddess."

-- Pet the Dog: When he interviews ZoŽ in Friar's Keep, he not only believes her story, he tries to get her freed.
+- Pet the Dog: When he interviews Zoë in Friar's Keep, he not only believes her story, he tries to get her freed.